abbaspour/replate/readme.md

     - `submitted_at` (Created Time)
     - `qualification_status` (Single Select: `New`, `Contacted`, `Qualified`, `Rejected`)
 - **Associations**:
-    - Linked to one record in `Contact` (the Submitter).
+    - Linked to one record in `Users` (the Submitter).
-    - (Optionally) Linked to one record in `Company` once the suggestion is converted into a partner.
+    - (Optionally) Linked to one record in `Organizations` once the suggestion is converted into a partner.

 ## API Contract

-The API follows the OpenAPI 3.1 specification.
+The API follows the OpenAPI 3.1 specification. securitySchemes is OAuth2 with authorizationCode as only supported flow.
+Endpoints are according to Auth0 endpoints.

 ### Consumer API

-The full contract is defined in `consumer/api/openapi.yml`.
+The full contract is defined in `consumer/api/spec/openapi.yaml`.
 All development must adhere to this contract.

 - **`GET /donations`**: Retrieves the donation history for the logged-in user.
     - **Permissions**: Authenticated user with a valid access_token.